manojgayala/POPL1/Examples.md

 ~ class definition starts with '*' and ends with '*%' ~ private members and methods are declared with '_' at the start *Dog
-		~ it's members are defined in the 'mem' block ended with '/'
+		~ it's members are defined in the 'mem' block.
     mem:
      string name;
      int  age;